farukumarx64/coinexa/README.md

 ## Usage

-1. **Register/Login:**
-   - Create an account or log in using your credentials.

-2. **Add Wallet Address:**
+1. **Add Your Wallet Address:**
-   - Input your blockchain wallet addresses to start tracking your portfolio.
+   - Connect your blockchain wallet addresses to start tracking your portfolio.

 3. **Track Your Portfolio:**
    - View your real-time cryptocurrency holdings and transaction history.